MHF0/Task-management/README.md

    Replace `<container_id>` with the ID or name of your running container, which can be found using `docker ps`.

-By using Docker, you streamline the development and deployment process, ensuring a reliable and consistent experience across different environments.

----

-Feel free to adjust the instructions based on your specific project needs or deployment environment.

 <!-- Test Cases -->

 ## Test Cases